goto-eof/oh_telemetry_collector_load_test/README.md

 ### Moreover

-P.S.
 If you have a mac and the java loan test does not work, it could be that the Dockers VM has not enought space for the application container, so that change settings of VM.